For any media requests, please contact Jen Wilson, marketing director: firstname.lastname@example.org or 415-321-7388.

-Make-A-Wish® Greater Bay Area grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
+Make-A-Wish® Greater Bay Area creates life-changing wishes for children with critical illnesses.
 Proceeds from the Make-A-Wish fundraising efforts are used to fulfill children’s dreams and create special memories for the entire family.
-Of each dollar raised, more than 75% is spent on direct wish granting costs.
+Of each dollar raised, more than 77% is spent on direct wish granting costs.

 Make-A-Wish® was inspired in 1980 by the love that a family and friends had for a seven-year-old boy named Chris who had leukemia.
 Chris dreamed of becoming a police officer for a day, and his family and friends in the state highway patrol made his wish come true – complete with his own helmet, goggles, badge and a regulation uniform tailored especially for him.
 Chris’ mother and those who helped to grant his wish created the Foundation in his memory, enabling his legacy to live on in the more than 234,000 wishes that have been granted since.
 The Foundation has grown into the largest wish granting organization in the world, with 62 chapters in the U.S. and its territories.
 America’s Greatest Brands Vol. 3 recognized Make-A-Wish, one of only three non-profit organizations, as “America’s Strongest and Most Trusted Brands.”

 Make-A-Wish Greater Bay Area was founded in 1984.
 In its first year, a total of 27 wishes were granted.
-Now one of the largest nationwide, the Greater Bay Area chapter has granted nearly 8,000 wishes, including 378 wishes in fiscal year 2016.
+Now one of the largest nationwide, the Greater Bay Area chapter has granted more than 8,000 wishes, including 400 wishes in fiscal year 2017.
 While the chapter follows the policies and guidelines of the national Make-A-Wish Foundation, Make-A-Wish Greater Bay Area operates as a separate 501(c)(3) organization.
 All funds raised by the chapter are used to fulfill our mission in the Bay Area.

 Make-A-Wish Greater Bay Area serves 17 counties: Alameda, Contra Costa, Del Norte, Humboldt, Lake, Mendocino, Napa, Marin, Monterey, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Siskiyou, Solano, and Sonoma.